Irupathiyonnaam Noottaandu Box Office Collections (Day 1): A Good Start!

 At The Kochi Multiplexes

 Irupathiyonnaam Noottaandu had as many as 13 shows listed at the Kochi multiplexes.
-Earlier, reports came in that initial show got cancelled due to technical issues.
-The movie is expected to have collected above 5 Lakhs on its day 1 at the Kochi multiplexes.
+According to a report by Forum Keralam, Irupathiyonnaam Noottaandu had 11 shows on its opening day and it fetched 3.76 Lakhs.
+The movi had as many as 6 housefull shows on day 1 at the Kochi multiplexes.

 At The Trivandrum Plexes

 Irupathiyonnaam Noottaandu had a good number of shows at the Trivandrum Plexes as well.
-Going by the initial reports, the movie is expected to have collected above 6 Lakhs on its very first day from the Trivandrum plexes.
+The film had as many as 21 shows at the Trivandrum Plexes on day 1 and the movie went on to collect 5.80 Lakhs on its day 1.